-Following the cessation of operations at Lomada de Leiva in November 2017, Patagonia Gold currently has one operating asset – Cap-Oeste, which had its first gold pour at the end of 2016.
-Production at Lomada, totalled 93,246 oz over its 4 year life.
-At Cap-Oeste, pit optimisation has increased the initial open pit mine life from 24 months to three years, with total LOM (Life of Mine) production estimated at 186,800 oz AuEq.
+Following the cessation of operations at Lomada de Leiva in November 2017, Patagonia Gold currently has one operating asset – Cap-Oeste, which began production at the end of 2016.
+Production at Lomada, totalled 93,246 oz over its 4 year life and LOM (Life of Mine) production at Cap-Oeste is forecast to be 88,502 oz AuEq.

 In May 2016, operations at Lomada were suspended and the entire mining fleet redeployed to Cap-Oeste.